 Sorry about that panicked entry yesterday.
 Today the air is scoured clean.
 Things have settled down, inside and out.
 It was a little thrill to see that our pond muskrat has returned.
 I witnessed his little humped body, coarse brown fur, sleek and shiny wet, swirl down beneath the water like a breaching dolphin, heading under the cattails.
 I bathed in the songs and stirrings of sparrows, finches, grackles, phoebes, cardinals, crows, jays, red-winged blackbirds, and robins galore (I’m happy to count myself among their company).
 Some days I just want to be still and absorb every atmospheric sensation.
-My 60th year in 60,000 words Day 233: 99 words, TOTAL = 38,107; 21,893 remaining |
+My 60th year in 60,000 words Day 233: 99 words, TOTAL = 38,107; 21,893 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |